FHAC-IP-SmartCity/frontend/README.md

 **Tools**:
 - **Logging and Monitoring**: Python logging for pipeline issues and Grafana alerts to monitor data thresholds.
 - **Grafana Query Optimization**: Fine-tune Grafana queries for performance.
-- **InfluxDB Configuration**: Adjust retention policies and indexing to enhance efficiency.
+- **Postgres_DB Configuration**: Adjust retention policies and indexing to enhance efficiency.

 ---